 This qualification has two stages, each comprising 120 credits.

-- In Stage 1, you’ll study two modules that will introduce you to sport and fitness within the industry.
+- In Stage 1, you’ll study two modules that will introduce you to some of the key topics in sport and fitness.

-- In Stage 2, you’ll study two modules that explore sports science and psychology.
+- In Stage 2, you’ll study two modules that explore sport and exercise science and psychology.

 Optional Access module – visit Entry requirements to find out about starting this course with a preparatory Access module.